despair86/libsignal-protocol-c/CONTRIBUTING.md

 ### UCB UNIX (OpenBSD, NetBSD, FreeBSD, etc)

 The C compilation system should already be available (try executing `cc`), optionally install Ninja, and make sure CMake and cURL are available.

 We can use ancient BSD curses if that's all you have, so long as it implements something resembling X/Open curses.

 ### Solaris 2.x

-Install Oracle Workshop from https://www.oracle.com/technetwork/server-storage/developerstudio/overview/index.html, or install CMake and GCC or Clang from IPS.
-For SVR4 packages, the [UNC SunSITE](http://ibiblio.org) may have GCC or Clang packages for v2.5-2.10 available.
+Install Oracle Workshop from https://www.oracle.com/technetwork/server-storage/developerstudio/overview/index.html, and CMake, or install GCC or Clang from IPS.
+For SVR4 packages, the [UNC SunSITE](http://ibiblio.org) may have GCC or Clang packages for Solaris 2.5-2.10 available.

 A separate X/Open Group curses implementation is not required, we can use the regular System 5 Release 4 `libcurses`.

+**NOTE: the system libcurses may print inconsistent colours if the terminal backgrouns *isn't* black.** This limitation stems from the assumption that all terminals have a black background.

 ## Development host setup (All platforms)